The Hottest Medical Technologies in 2022

 If there is one overarching trend to all the advances in medical technology, it is the personalization of medicine and treating individuals as such.
 While this is occurring at several levels, it is most readily apparent in biotechnology and pharmacology.

-One area of application is pharmacogenomics, which is seeing rapid development as a possible method of abating the opiate crisis in America.
+One application area is pharmacogenomics, which is seeing rapid development as a possible method of abating the opiate crisis in America.
 Scientists and doctors can study an individual’s likely responses to drugs and doses and select personalized regimens accordingly so that they avoid some of the dangerous side effects of overprescribing a scheduled drug.

 The second application is in RNA-based therapeutics, which seeks to “interfere” with genetic data at the RNA level and intercept a genetic abnormality before it gets translated into functioning (or non-functioning) proteins.
 The more successful methods of personalized RNA therapy (e.g., antisense nucleotides and RNA interference) are looking to combat rare genetic conditions such as Huntington’s Disease, neurologic disorders, and forms of cancer.